Skip to content

 Next

-After you setup your repo, it's time to deploy your app.
+After you setup your project and place it in a github repo, it's time to deploy your app.

 Comments